EMS FAQ

 Cal/OSHA regulation, Title 8, section 5199 is the standard when working with patients who have, or are suspected of having an Airborne Transmissible Disease (ATD).
 The requirements for protecting and screening for TB are in this standard.

-The full text of the ATD standard can be found here: http://www.dir.ca.gov/title8/5199.html
+The full text of the ATD standard can be found here: https://www.dir.ca.gov/title8/5199.html

 Additional information is available from NIOSH regarding TB respirators – Protect Yourself from TB.

 Hepatitis C is a bloodborne communicable disease.
-The International Association of Fire Fighters has put together an excellent presentation on Hepatitis C and the threat to fire fighters and EMS personnel.
+The International Association of Fire Fighters has put together an excellent presentation on Hepatitis C and the threat to firefighters and EMS personnel.